tax gain harvest

 Thus, if you are single, you get ~40k plus a 12k standard deduction or have about 52k or room in your AGI to harvest capital gains.

-You have ~80k plus a 25k standard deduction, or around 105k or harvesting room if married.
+If married, you have ~80k plus a 25k standard deduction, or around 105k or harvesting room.

-Remember, these have to be long- rather than short-term capital gains.
-This is because short-term capital gains are taxed at the ordinary tax rates rather than the (usually) preferred capital gains tax rate.
+Remember, these have to be long-term rather than short-term capital gains.
+Short-term capital gains are taxed at the ordinary tax rates rather than the (usually) preferred capital gains tax rate.

 Let’s now look at some tax gain harvesting examples.